rocket-science-core/core/docs/event-client/overview.md

 ## Motivation

-This client is primarily built for decoupled communication between **host** and **remote** applications leveraging [module federation](https://webpack.js.org/concepts/module-federation/) to load components from remote locations.
-However, it can be used by any application and does not rely on any particular build system or framework (one of the core ideas behind module federation).
+The event client is primarily built for _decoupled_ communication between **host** and **remote** applications leveraging [module federation](https://webpack.js.org/concepts/module-federation/) to load components from remote locations.
+However, the event client can be used by any application and does not rely on any particular build system or framework.
+Rather than relying on a framework specific implementation for passing data to UI components such as [props](https://reactjs.org/docs/components-and-props.html) in React, the event client enables a **framework agnostic** approach by using [custom DOM events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) on the [Window](https://developer.mozilla.org/en-US/docs/Web/API/Window) to pass data between UI components.

+While possible, it can be challenging to implement a good type and event payload schema validation system around DOM events.
+The event client makes this simple!

 ## Usage